alexdevero/alex-devero-blog/__drafts__/draft--getting-started-with-typescript-built-in-utility-types-part-2.md

 ## InstanceType<Type>

 The `InstanceType` is a bit complicated.
-What it does is it creates a new type from the instance type of a constructor function yous passed as argument for `Type`.
+What it does is it creates a new type from the instance type of a constructor function you passed as argument for `Type`.
 You will probably don't need this utility type if you work class with a regular class.
 You can just use the class name to get the instance type you want.

 ```TypeScript
 class Dog {